docQodly/docs/docs/studio/design-webforms/events.md

 ### Bind Class Functions to Events

-To associate class functions with events, follow these steps:
+Data model class functions can be linked to events, utilizing parameters from datasources or static values, with the option to assign the result to a datasource as needed.
+To bind class functions with events, follow these steps:

-- **Select a component or a datasource**: The Contextual panel will present you with a list of compatible events tailored to your selection.

 - <Column.List align="center" justifyContent="between">
 	<Column.Item width="55%">
-        <span style={{fontWeight: 'bold'}}>Add a Function Event</span>: Click on <code>Add a Function Event</code> to assign a class function to a desired event.
+        <strong>Select and Assign</strong>: Choose a component or datasource to access compatible events in the Contextual panel.
+Then, assign a class function to your desired event by clicking <code>Add a Function Event</code>.
 	</Column.Item>
 	<Column.Item width="40%">
 		<img alt="explorer" src={require('./img/contextualPanel_addFuctionEvent.png').default} style={{borderRadius: '6px'}} />